weaveworks-guides/weave-net-legacy/weave-scope/README.md

 layout: guides
 title: Monitoring Docker Containers with Weave Scope
 description: How to use Weave Scope to monitor and visualize docker container clusters and swarms.
-tags: weave scope, docker container visibility, cluster, swarms
+tags: Weave Scope, Docker container visibility
 permalink: /guides/weave-scope/weave-scope-alone-monitor-containers.html

 ---